Axolotl Swollen Toes: What It Means and What to Do

 Prevention Tips

-Most swollen toe cases are preventable with these simple measures:
+Many swollen toe cases are preventable with these measures:

 Smooth Everything

-Sand down all sharp edges on rocks and decor.
-The #1 cause of injury scrapes is cheap aquarium decoration with unfinished edges.
+Sand down sharp edges on rocks and decor.
+Cheap aquarium decorations can have unfinished edges that scrape toes.

 Use Appropriate Substrate